-- 1. The sponsor shall offer training opportunities for apprentices by ensuring reasonable and equal working and training conditions are applied uniformly to all apprentices.
-The sponsor shall provide training at an equivalent cost to that paid by other employers and apprentices participating in the program.
+- 1. The Sponsor shall offer training opportunities for apprentices by ensuring reasonable and equal working and training conditions are applied uniformly to all apprentices.
+The Sponsor shall provide training at an equivalent cost to that paid by other employers and apprentices participating in the program.
 The sponsor shall not require an employer to sign a collective bargaining agreement as a condition of participation. - 2.
-The sponsor must determine whether an employer can adequately furnish proper on the job training to an apprentice in accordance with these standards.
-The sponsor must also require any employer requesting approved training status to complete an approved training agent agreement and to comply with all federal and state apprenticeship laws, and these standards. - 3.
-The sponsor will submit training agent agreements to the Department with a copy of the agreement and/or the list of approved training agents within thirty calendar days from the effective date.
-Additionally, the sponsor must submit rescinded training agent agreements to the Department within thirty calendar days of said action.
+The Sponsor must determine whether an employer can adequately furnish proper on the job training to an apprentice in accordance with these Standards.
+The Sponsor must also require any employer requesting approved training status to complete an approved training agent agreement and to comply with all federal and state apprenticeship laws, and these Standards. - 3.
+The Sponsor will submit training agent agreements to the Department with a copy of the agreement and/or the list of approved training agents within thirty calendar days from the effective date.
+Additionally, the Sponsor must submit rescinded training agent agreements to the Department within thirty calendar days of said action.

-E. Committee governance (if applicable): (see WAC 296-05-313)
+E. Committee governance (if applicable): (see WAC 296-05-009)

-- 1. Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
+1. Apprenticeship committees shall elect a chairperson and a secretary who shall be from opposite interest groups, i.e., chairperson-employers; secretary-employees, or vice versa.
 If the committee does not indicate its definition of quorum, the interpretation will be "50% plus 1" of the approved committee members.
-The sponsor must also provide the following information: - a.
-Quorum: See Above - b.
-Program type administered by the committee: PLANT - c.
-The employer representatives shall be:
+The Sponsor must also provide the following information: